Goldilockteam/neon-wallet/webserv/README.md

 # How to build
 - clone the repo
 - make sure you are on branch `goldilock`
-- `npm install` in the root directory
+- `yarn install` in the root directory
 - `npm install` in the `./webserv` directory
 - `. webserv/pack.sh` in the root directory